| alloy-functionSpecification of ternary alloy profileFor ternary materials, a name of an alloy function must be provided in the

 yes ! to

-switch on alloy sweep
+switch on alloy sweepto

-switch off alloy sweep
+switch off alloy sweep= no !

 alloy-sweep-step-size =